 Note: it might be useful to read my Mexican League primer article, which can be found here.
-It covers the history of Mexican baseball and focuses on the Quintana Roo Tigres in particular.
+It covers the history of Mexican baseball and touches on the Quintana Roo Tigres in particular.

-Apart from the standard fare of hot dogs and pizza offered at baseball games in Canada and the U.S., in Mexico you can get tacos, Chicharrones, fresh potato chips cooked on site, pastries and enchiladas.
-The tacos are reasonably priced; 3 tacos cost about $4.50 US.
+Hot dogs and pizza are available, much like in many ballparks in Canada and the U.S. But in Mexico, you can get tacos, chicharrones, fresh potato chips cooked on-site, pastries, and enchiladas.
+The tacos are reasonably priced; three tacos cost approximate $4.50 Canadian.

-I went for the tacos and they were delicious.
-Also, since Sol is the main sponsor of the Tigres, that is the only beer to be found in the park.
-It certainly isn’t the best Mexican beer you can have, but it’s pretty tasty and only costs $2 a pint.
+I tried the tacos and they were delicious.
+As for beer, since Sol is the main sponsor of the Tigres, it’s the only brand of beer to be found in the park.
+It certainly isn’t the best Mexican beer you can have, but it’s pretty tasty and only costs $2 per glass.

-The team also employs a mixologist who walks around with a fully stocked bar offering fans whatever drinks they may want.
+The Tigres also employ a mixologist who walks around the lower level with a fully stocked bar cart, offering fans whatever drinks their hearts may desire.
 This is a genius idea that definitely should be adopted north of the Rio Grande.

 Onto the game!
 The Tigres starter was Miguel Ramirez and he was squaring off against Adolfo Garcia for the Red Eagles of Veracruz.
 Let’s talk about the pitchers for a moment.
 Ramirez has an ERA below 2.00 and I have no idea how he does it.
 The strike zone for this game was extremely tight and Ramirez has fringe stuff at best.
 I would like to compare him to a right handed Jamie Moyer.
 I was just waiting for him to get crushed but it never happened.
-I am not sure how he does it but he shut out Veracruz for 5 innings.
-Garcia on the other hand was just garbage and Quintana Roo feasted on him right away.
+I am not sure how he does it, but he shut out Veracruz for 5 innings.
+Adolfo Garcia, on the other hand, was just garbage.
+Quintana Roo feasted on him from the get-go.